V3nilla/H2M-MOD-Torrent-File/README.md

 After downloading the game and all files, please, uncheck **Read Only** option from all files that are in players2 folder

+IF YOUR ANTIVIRUS DELETED .exe WITH WACATAC REASON, ITS 100% FALSE POSITIVE.
+ALL FILES DOESNT CONTAIN ANY VIRUSES

 ------------------------------------------

 Video Installation - https://www.youtube.com/watch?v=wDvk1dGwLTw